TheresaLui/SelfHelpContent_v2/articles/problemscopingques.compute/problemscoping-compute-common.md

             "required": false
         },
 	{
         "id": "problem_start_date",
         "order": 3,
         "controlType": "datetimepicker",
         "displayLabel": "When did the problem begin?",
         "required": false
-        },{
-                  id = "problem_description",
+        },{ "id": "problem_description",
         "order": 4,
         "controlType": "multilinetextbox",
-                  "displayLabel": "What is the error you received?", required = true
+        "displayLabel": "Details",
+        "watermarkText": "Provide additional information about your issue", "required": false,
+        "useAsAdditionalDetails": true,
+        "hints": [
+            { "text": "Issue description." },
+            { "text": "Name of the virtual machine(s) in the same subscription that you think is faster than the slow virtual machine."}
+            ]
        }
     ]
 }
 ---